SimonXu100/Vision-Project/README.md

 implement a dynamic programming based stereo estimation algorithm that incorporates the spatial smoothness between adjacent disparities.
 For the local matching cost, you can use the same sum-of-squared-differences

+### 6 Motion
+Lucas-Kanade optical flow algorithm:

+using the brightness constancy constraint to implement the Lucas-Kanade optical flow algorithm, and evaluate it on synthetic data